MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-inner.md

 # Merge queries: Inner join

-A Inner join is one of the join kinds available inside the **Merge queries** window in Power Query.
+An Inner join is one of the join kinds available inside the **Merge queries** window in Power Query.
 To read more about the merge operations in Power Query, see [Merge operations overview](merge-queries-overview.md).

-A Inner join brings only matching rows from both the left and right table.
+An Inner join brings only matching rows from both the left and right table.

 This article demonstrates, with a practical example, how to perform a merge operation using the Inner join as the join kind.